ekraw36/Tea_Docs/task_documentation.md

 2. Install Tea
 Before we can use Tea, we first have to install it onto our computer.
    	- Open a terminal or command prompt.
 	- Type `pip install tealang` and hit enter.
 A long list of messages will appear while installing tea.
 This process can 		take a few minutes, so be patient!

-*Note: If you are getting a red error message `The term ‘pip’ is not recognized as the name of a cmdlet. . . `try typing `py -m pip install tealang` instead.*
+*Note: If you are getting a red error message `The term ‘pip’ is not recognized as the name of a cmdlet...`try typing `py -m pip install tealang` instead.*

     - Once Tea is installed, the cursor will reappear and you will regain the ability to type commands.